 Two years during Thanksgiving, I decided to finally try eggnog.
-I’ve heard mixed reviews, some fanatics and others not so much.
+I’ve heard mixed reviews, some fanatics, and others not so much.
 Much to my disappointment, eggnog was not what I had expected.
-It was creamy but almost too heavy, like drinking thickened sweetened milk flavored with cinnamon.
+It was creamy but almost too heavy, like drinking thickened sweetened cinnamon milk flavored.
 That was the last time I ever had the beverage, but I still find myself wanting to try eggnog flavored desserts.
-What can I say, my cravings have their own personality, wanting whatever it so desires.
+What can I say, my cravings have their own personality.
 I’ve made eggnog cookies and an eggnog coffeecake, but this time I wanted to do something a little different and incorporate it into my breakfast.
 It’s the holidays so I’m indulging and going all out!
 Here comes eggnog french toast with maple butter and caramelized bananas!

 **Helpful tips and common mistakes